 - Break the shortcakes into pieces and divide evenly between four small mason jars.

 - Add a layer of sliced strawberries.
-Add approximately 2 tbsp of lemon curd to each jar, followed by approximately 2 tbsp of the mascarpone mixture.
+Add approximately 2 tablespoon of lemon curd to each jar, followed by approximately 2 tablespoon of the mascarpone mixture.

 - Sprinkle with a bit of the lemon sugar mixture and top with additional strawberries.
 Serve immediately or refrigerate until ready to serve.